Skip to main content

 What documents do I need for a self-employed mortgage?

-Standard package: 2 years of T1 Generals (all schedules), 2 years of Notices of Assessment, 2 years of corporate financial statements if incorporated (T2 + financials), 90 days of business banking, articles of incorporation, GST/HST registration (if applicable), and confirmation you’re in good standing with CRA.
-Plus standard property + ID docs.
+For an insured BFS file: two years of T1 Generals with the Statement of Business Activities attached, prepared by an arm’s-length third party, plus line 15000 from your most recent Notice of Assessment.
+Add two years of corporate financial statements if incorporated (T2 + financials), 90 days of business banking, articles of incorporation, GST/HST registration if applicable, and confirmation you’re in good standing with CRA — plus standard property and ID docs.
 We send a precise checklist after a 5-minute intake.

 What is ‘stated income’ and who qualifies?